CreamyG31337/LLM-Micro-Cap-trading-bot/Experiment Details/Prompts.md

 Constraints & Reminders (enforce):
 - Hard budget; no new capital/leverage.
-- Full shares only; no options/shorting/margin/derivatives.
+- Fractional shares supported (Wealthsimple); no options/shorting/margin/derivatives.
 - Prefer U.S. micro-caps; respect liquidity.
 - Use/maintain stop-losses as listed in Snapshot/Holdings.
 - Deep research: once per week only.
 If you want to use it now, ask and explain what you’ll do with it; otherwise operate with the provided data.